 You can accumulate unrestricted funds several ways.
 Any money you raise from a fundraiser will be unrestricted.
 If you have applied an overhead rate on past proposal budgets, this overhead money can be applied to proposal preparation as well as general administrative expenses.
 If you are short on unrestricted funds, it's important to keep this in mind as you prepare your grant strategy as it has implications regarding which staff (and how many staff) you can involve in your proposal efforts.

-Any staff who have their salary paid 100% by project funds will not be able to assist with proposal development--at least not part of their regular workday--because they are already 100% committed.
+Any staff that have their salary paid 100% by project funds will not be able to assist with proposal development--at least not as part of their regular workday--because they are already 100% committed.
 However, any staff able to charge time to overhead can be pulled in to assist with proposals.

-Related to unrestricted funds, if you plan to use consultants to help you with your proposals, be aware that consultants must be paid for their work at the time of performance and by unrestricted funds.
-You cannot pay a consultant for work already completed through funds from a newly won award meant to cover future work.
+Related to unrestricted funds, if you plan to use consultants to help you with your proposals, be aware that consultants must be paid for their work at the time of performance, by unrestricted funds.
+You cannot pay a consultant for work already completed through funds from a new award.
+A grant award is meant to cover future (usually programmatic) work.

 Deciding What You Can Afford to Pursue